Quick Links

 A: Nothing.
 Both the Preschool for All and the Head Start programs are 100% grant funded.
 There are no registration, field trip or lunch fees for both of the programs.

-Are the preschool programs full day / full-time?
+Are the preschool programs full-day or half-day?

 Where can I find a school calendar?